March 24, 2014 by Terumi

 And we weren’t intending to stop in Copenhagen, but one of our flights was cancelled and Iceland air let us have a stop there too.
 Because it’s not a place that was ever on our radar and it seems pretty family-friendly we decided to hang out there for a few days so I’m totally reading up on all the things to do.
 I’m really excited to see the Tivoli Gardens, they just look spectacular.
 And I bought a book for the kids about Copenhagen called Wonderful, Wonderful Copenhagen.
 It’s okay, but I’m not thrilled about it and I know it’s not going to last in our house for long.
 I saw this beautiful anthology of Hans Christian Anderson Fairy Tales at Anthropologie and I think it would help my guys get a better feel of where they’re going.
 (And it’s such a gorgeous book!)
 I also think we’re going to get the Cats of Copenhagen by James Joyce.

-So today, I’m shopping for my Europe outfits and supplies in between my trip planning research.
+So today, I’m shopping for my Europe outfits and supplies in between my family travel planning research.
 We’re going to be really lean in our packing similar to how we traveled through Asia in the fall and definitely using packing cubes.
 We’ve really enjoyed these Samsonite Suitcases for our guys (you’ll see them in a lot of our pictures after we got rid of the Trunkis) and I’m not sure what the hubby and I will use as of yet.

 I picked up this cute carry-on from Sole Society and it is inexpensive enough that if I completely destroy it on the trip I’m not devastated and I really like the size.
 I don’t think there is any point bringing anything that I wouldn’t be sad to part with-I need room for the things I want to buy and bring home.
 (I did the same to an Old Navy purse I bought for our Japan trip.
 It looked like this Longchamp one, but was only about 20 dollars and it was easily replaced with lovely Japanese souvenirs.)
 I also found this inexpensive cross-body purse that might be helpful too.